-The Colorado blue spruce Picea pungens, also known as the blue or silver spruce, adds a unique color to your evergreen landscaping elements.
+The Colorado blue spruce (Picea pungens, USDA hardiness zones 2-7), also known as the blue or silver spruce, adds a unique color to your evergreen landscaping elements.
 It's an upright pyramidal tree with bluish-green to silver-blue needles, and it's often used in the home landscape because of its unique blue coloration.
 If you choose this tree for its bluish color, you likely want to get as much of the blue color as possible.
 The cultivar you choose has a major impact on how blue your tree looks, as does the care you give it.

 Types of Blue Spruce

-Colorado blue spruce is hardy in U.S. Department of Agriculture zones 2 to 8.
-Within the Colorado blue spruce family, you have many cultivar choices, some of which are known for their blue color.
-Planting blue spruce seeds often results in an unreliable blue color.
+Within the Colorado blue spruce species, you have many cultivar choices, some of which are known for their blue color.
+Sowing blue spruce seeds often results in an unreliable blue color.
 The best bet is to choose Colorado blue spruce trees that are propagated vegetatively and taken from the most blue specimens.
 This ensures that it was taken from parent stock with a distinct blue color.
-Cultivars known for the bluest coloration include Hoops blue spruce, Fat Albert blue spruce and Baker blue spruce.
-If you prefer a silver-blue color, go for a Thomsen blue spruce or Montgomery blue spruce.
+Cultivars known for the bluest coloration include Hoopsii (powdery-blue needles), Fat Albert (steel-blue needles), and Baker (deep-blue needles).
+If you prefer a silver-blue color, go for a Thomsenii blue spruce or Montgomery blue spruce.
 Compare the types of blue spruce available at the nursery to see which one displays the brightest blue color.

 Choose an Ideal Location